Are you willing to sponsor?

 What is sports sponsorship then?
 As we pointed out in this blog on several occasions, sports sponsorship is defined as follows: “the acquisition of rights in goods and/or services upon monetary compensation, resulting from affiliation or association with a product, a team/club, an organization or an event for the purpose of deriving benefits related to that affiliation or association at financial, marketing or reputation level (Mullin, Hardy, 2014)”.

-This preliminary introduction is intended to clarify a key concept, which we will try and point out in further details below: sponsorship in MotoGP is not merely limited and down to the application of a decal on the fairing of a team’s or a rider’s motorbike.
+This preliminary introduction is intended to clarify a key concept, which we will try and point out in further details below: sponsorship in MotoGP is not merely limited to a sticker on a motorcycle.
 It is far more than this: visibility is, in fact, one of many benefits resulting from a sponsorship agreement, always in pursuance of the company’s objectives and in line with its marketing and sales goals.

 Focusing on MotoGP sponsorships, after briefly hinting at the meaning and potential of sports sponsorships, necessarily leads to address the other half of heaven, i.e. MotoGP.
 RTR Sports Marketing has been offering consultancy to businesses that are willing to use sports marketing to achieve their goals for over 20 years now, paying special attention to the world of motor sports: MotoGP, Formula 1, Formula E and MotoE.